-- Tune in to NextAdvisor on Thursday, June 24 for a livestreamed interview with Suze Orman in celebration of Pride Month
+- Watch a replay of NextAdvisor's June 24 interview with Suze Orman in celebration of Pride Month

-- The personal finance icon will open up about her experiences as a gay woman breaking into the misogynistic finance industry of the 1980s
+- The personal finance icon opened up about her experiences as a gay woman breaking into the misogynistic finance industry of the 1980s

-- She’ll also answer your burning money questions about saving, investing, crypto, and more
+- She also answered readers' money questions about saving, investing, crypto, and more

 Suze Orman never wanted to be known as the lesbian money lady.